sudofolk/rehack_archlinux_gmawd/README.md

 a lot of this is shit too, it is a reverse engineering project that i've been working on for a little while i guess water the implications.
 Linux gmod cheat chromium x86_64

-its a development tool for a cheat that has a few hacks init.
+its a development tool, for a cheat, that has a few hacks init.

 todo ;;
 * render in some external overlay ....